 - Shoulder weakness

-- Radiating pain from the front or back side of the shoulder and the side of the arm
+- Radiating pain from the front side of the shoulder and the side of the arm

 - Pain and discomfort from lifting, throwing and other dynamic movements